ibm-cloud-docs/vpc/vsi-images.md

 {: #gpu-images}

 The only stock image that currently supports GPU profiles is the Ubuntu 18.04 image for the Power Architecture.
 The GPU profiles are available for the POWER architecture.
 The NVIDIA kernel driver for the Tesla V100 GPUs must be installed in your instance before use.
 For more information, see [Setting up GPU drivers for POWER-based instances](/docs/vpc?topic=vpc-setup-gpus).-->

+### Stock image naming conventions
+{: #image-naming-conventions}

+All IBM-provided stock, public images are named by using the following convention:
+`ibm-<family>-<version>-<type>-<architecture>-<build>`

+For example:
+`ibm-centos-7-6-minimal-amd64-2`

+The following list explains the variables that make up the components of the image name:
+* The leading prefix of `ibm-` is used for IBM-provided images.
+Custom images cannot be named with this prefix.
+* The `family` component provides the operating system family, such as *redhat*, *debian* or *windows-server*.
+* The `version` component provides the operating system version, such as *18-04* for Ubuntu 18.04, or *2012-r2* for Windows 2012 R2.
+* The `type` component provides the minimization level of the operating system image, such as *minimal* or *full*.
+* The `architecture` component provides the vCPU architecture that is supported by the operating system image, such as *amd64* or *ppc64*.
+* The `build` component is a small, non-negative integer that is incremented each time a new build of the operating system is created.
+For image names that are otherwise identical, the image with the highest build value is the most recent image for that operating system.

+You can obtain the current list of images, including stock images, by running the following command in the command-line interface: [ibmcloud is images](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#images).

+The image naming convention is subject to change.
+The list of image names is not intended to be programmatically parsed or interpreted.
+You can use the [GET /images](/apidocs/vpc#get-image) API to obtain metadata in a structured format.
+{: important}

 ## Custom images
 {: #custom-images}